-Kleiner’s new fund, Atrium is kaput, and the latest data on Seed rounds – TechCrunch
+Kleiner’s new fund, Atrium is kaput and the latest data on seed rounds – TechCrunch

 So what was on the docket?
 A host of things, starting with a big new early-stage fund:

 - Kleiner has more money, again.
 About a year after raising a $600 million vehicle, Kleiner Perkins raised a new, larger fund.
-Now flush with $700 million, the long-standing venture group has more money to play with than it has in recent memory.
+Now flush with $700 million, the longstanding venture group has more money to play with than it has in recent memory.
 For early-stage deals, that is.

 - Atrium shut down after raising $75 million.
-Investors got some of their money back, but the company had to layoff its 100 employees.
+Investors got some of their money back, but the company had to lay off its 100 employees.
 The lesson here is that famous backers and tenured founders can’t will something into existence that doesn’t work.

 - OYO is laying people off.
 Again.
 The major SoftBank Vision Fund-backed Indian hotel brand was supposed to be a massive hit.
 Now, with novel coronavirus and other challenges, it and global tourism are hitting snags.